trynova/website/pages/blog/garbage-collection-is-contrarian.md

 the function.
 Unfortunately, this flawlessness comes at the price of 7 `.unbind()` calls.
-These are necessary because each handle carries a shared covariant reference to the `Gc` parameter and these invalidate when `gc.reborrow()` is called but Rust their covariant lifetime requires them to stay valid until the end of the `internal_set` call or longer, which they cannot
-do: hence the handles must be unbound at function call interfaces so that they forget the covariant reference.
+These are necessary because each handle carries a shared covariant reference to the `Gc` parameter and these invalidate when `gc.reborrow()` is called while their covariant lifetime requires them to stay valid until the end of the `internal_set` call or longer, which they cannot do: hence the handles must be unbound at function call interfaces so that they forget the covariant reference.

 So, what would this look like with contravariant handles?
 Let's take a look: